Get a Top New Jersey Bus Accident Attorney on Your Side

 New Jersey Bus Rules and Regulations

-School buses are unique in that they are larger vehicles that carry large numbers of young people, are government owned and operated, and must abide by stringent training and driving regulations.
+- School buses are unique in that they carry large numbers of young people, are government owned and operated, and must abide by stringent training and driving regulations.
 Most school buses do not have seat belts or safety restraints for children.
 This makes it especially dangerous to stand or move around while the bus is in motion.
 Other drivers on the road must follow special laws when driving near or around school buses and are responsible for learning those laws.

 Bus Accident Causes

-Some contributing factors in bus-related accidents include driver negligence, inadequate security, dangerous roadways, weather conditions, defective automotive products, and improper bus maintenance.
+Some contributing factors in bus-related accidents include driver negligence, dangerous roadways, weather conditions, defective automotive products, and improper bus maintenance.
 In general, certain causes are more common than others.
 These include:

 - Distracted drivers: While modern innovations like mobile phones and tablets present serious distractions, the number one distraction that results in fatal collisions is actually daydreaming.
 All distractions to a driver are dangerous.